 There are a wide range of options in regard to partnership working, from the ad-hoc and short term to the permanent and formal.
-The Collaborative Map developed by La Pianta shows this spectrum in a helpful manner.
+The Collaborative Map developed by La Piana shows this spectrum in a helpful manner.
 There are also constructive ways of allowing the understandable cultural sensitivities and concerns to be aired.

-db associates has experience of working with charities who want to explore opportunities for collaboration.
-This ranges from running the Virtual Hospice CEO Group, which serves as a network and idea generating forum, to those considering fundamental organisational change.
+We have wide experience of working with charities who want to collaborate.
+This ranges from running the Virtual Hospice CEO Group, which serves as a networking and idea generating forum, to helping those considering fundamental organisational change.
 One recent project was to consider the potential income generation and marketing opportunities and challenges for two children’s hospices exploring a merger.
 Client confidentiality means that we cannot disclose the names.
 However, one of the CEO’s involved said,

 ‘David produced a very thorough report based on evidenced financial analysis and appreciation of the potential cultural and operational impact of a merger.
 His findings and recommendations were extremely beneficial in enabling us to consider future options.’